Explore Courses

 • Though the IELTS General Writing Task 2 is different from the academic test, they are the same for Task 2.

-• Candidates will be required to put forward their opinions in response to the point of view, argument, or problem.
+• Candidates must put forward their opinions in response to the point of view, argument, or problem.

 Structure of IELTS Writing Task 2